 The Company has entered into various operating leases, primarily for banking offices.
 Generally, these leases have initial lease terms from one to ten years.
 Many of the leases have one or more lease renewal options.
 The exercise of lease renewal options is at the Company's sole discretion.
 The Company does not consider exercise of any lease renewal options reasonably certain.
 Certain of the lease contain early termination options.
 No renewal options or early termination options have been included in the calculation of the operating right-of-use assets or operating lease liabilities.
 Certain of the lease agreements provide for periodic adjustments to rental payments for inflation.
 At the commencement date of the lease, the Company recognizes a lease liability at the present value of the lease payments not yet paid, discounted using the discount rate for the lease or the Company's incremental borrowing rate.
 As the majority of the Company's leases do not provide an implicit rate, the Company uses its incremental borrowing rate at the commencement date in determining the present value of lease payments.
-The incremental borrowing rate is based on the term of the lease liability; (ii) any lease payments made to the lessor at or before the commencement date less any lease incentives received; and (iii) any initial direct costs incurred by the lessee.
+The incremental borrowing rate is based on the term of the lease.
+At the commencement date, the Company also recognizes a right-of-use asset measured at (i) the initial measurement of the lease liability; (ii) any lease payments made to the lessor at or before the commencement date less any lease incentives received; and (iii) any initial direct costs incurred by the lessee.
 Leases with an initial term of 12 months or less are not recorded on the Statement of Financial Condition.
 For these short-term leases, lease expense is recognized on a straight-line basis over the lease term.
 The Company has no leases classified as finance leases.
-See Note 7 - Leases for additional information.
+Note 7 - Leases for additional information.